Stochastic conformal flows in even dimensions: GMC inversion

-The GMC inversion map for $S$ can now be defined using the following deterministic function: The claim is that for any test functions $\psi$ and $\eta$, the limit in probability as $\eps \to 0$ of is $\langle S, \psi \rangle$.
-This would show that $S$ can be recovered from $\nu_\gamma$ in a measurable way, as desired.
+The GMC inversion map for $S$ can now be defined using the following deterministic function: The claim is that for any test function $\psi$ supported on $D$, the limit in probability as $\eps \to 0$ of is $\langle S, \psi \rangle$.
+This would show that $S$ can be recovered from $\nu_\gamma$ on $D$ in a measurable way, as desired.

-To prove the claim, \cite{Vihko24} first shows that $F_{\gamma, \eps, \eta} (x)$ is bounded uniformly for $x$ in the support of $\psi$, then shows that the expressions above converge in $L^2$.
-We defer the details of these arguments to more general case that we will consider shortly.
+To prove the claim, \cite{Vihko24} shows that the $L^2$ distance between the integrals in \eqref{inversion-integral} and $\langle S_\eps, \psi \rangle$ decreases to zero as $\eps \to 0$.
+Since $\langle S_\eps, \psi \rangle$ converges almost surely to $\langle S, \psi \rangle$, it follows that the integrals in \eqref{inversion-integral} converge in probability to $\langle S, \psi \rangle$.
+The difficult part is to establish that the $L^2$ distance converges to zero.
+For this, \cite{Vihko24} shows that $F_{\gamma, \eps, \eta} (x)$ is bounded uniformly for $x$ in the support of $\psi$, then argues carefully using dominated convergence.
+We defer further details of these arguments to more general case that we will consider shortly.

 To extend the inversion map for $S$ to one for $G$, \cite{Vihko24} observes (Lemma 3.2) that the GMC measure $\nu_{\gamma, G}$ satisfies Using this and the representation for $\nu_{\gamma, S}$, one can find an analogous representation for $\nu_{\gamma, G}$.
-The associated deterministic counter term turns out to be The only difference in the proof of convergence to $\langle G, \psi \rangle$ is that there is an additional remainder term which must be shown converges weakly to zero.
+The associated deterministic counter term turns out to be The only difference in the proof of convergence to $\langle G, \psi \rangle$ is that there is an additional remainder term which must be shown converges to zero.

-Now we will consider what aspects of this argument must change for the slightly more general setting of Section \ref{conf-GMC}.
-Let $\omega$ be a measure on $D$ which is equivalent to Lebesgue measure with a smooth density $\lambda$ which lies in $[1-\rho, 1+\rho]$ for some small $\rho < 1 \wedge (\sqrt{2d}/\gamma - 1)$.
+Now we consider what aspects of this argument must change for the slightly more general setting of Section \ref{conf-GMC}.
+Let $\omega$ be a measure on $D_0$ which is equivalent to Lebesgue measure with a smooth density $\lambda$ which lies in $[1-\rho, 1+\rho]$ for some $\rho < 1 \wedge (\sqrt{2d}/\gamma - 1)$.
 Let $G$ be a centered Gaussian field with the same covariance kernel as before, but this time with respect to the ground measure $\omega$.
 In other words, where $C_G$ is as before.
-Theorem A of \cite{JSW19} gives a decomposition $G = S+H$ where $S$ and $H$ are once again centered Gaussian fields where $H$ is Hölder continuous and $S$ has covariance The cut-off approximations now have covariances and the auxiliary fields $Z$ and $Y$ are defined the same way.
+Theorem A of \cite{JSW19} gives a decomposition $G = S+H$ on $D$, where $S$ and $H$ are once again centered Gaussian fields, $H$ is Hölder continuous, and $S$ has covariance $C_S (x, y)$ with respect to the ground measure $\omega$.
+The cut-off approximations now have covariances and the auxiliary fields $Z$ and $Y$ are defined in the same way.